rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 It's important that the script you set in the S3FileTransformOperator starts with **#!/usr/bin/python3 **in the form of python.

-**Problem: if your script needs specific libraries to be installed (for example needs pandas), those are not installed in the worker, so when it executes the task gives you an error.
-For this problem there is not a clean solution, unless instead of celery you use KubernetesExecutor.**
+**Potential problem: If your script needs specific libraries to be installed (like pandas), they are NOT installed in the worker.
+So, when it executes, the task then gives you an error.
+There is not a clean solution for this issue unless you use KubernetesExecutor instead of celery.**

 In case that you are having problems, in order to test the connection you can create a DAG that contains a [S3KeySensor](https://airflow.readthedocs.io/en/stable/_modules/airflow/sensors/s3_key_sensor.html).